storefront-x/storefront-x/docs/getting-started/introduction.md

 # Introduction

 You are reading the documentation for Storefront X e-commerce modular framework.
+Test

 Our main goal as developers is sustainability for complex projects, coupled with great developer experience supported by a large test-suite.
 Storefront X is made from the ground up to achieve this goal.
 We designed a framework with highly modular architecture, in which everything can be extended, overridden or changed.
 This allows Storefront X to provide application authors with a ton of functionality, while never limiting or slowing down the application development.